DanilleH22/EcoLifeHub/README.md

 ## Credits

 ### Content
-The artciles used have all been linked and taken there.
+The article titles used have all been linked and taken there.
 The tips used for tips and guide were from chatgpt.
 The code to make the footer was taken from the youtube. video: https://www.youtube.com/watch?v=RZ0RSlvhNdw&feature=youtu.be Part of the code to create the article boxes was taken from: https://www.youtube.com/watch?v=Zz8A4NqoLrE&feature=youtu.be